the-catman/objectab/.github/README.md

     The reader looks that up and goes "yeah alright, I have the 0th element of the lookup, it's called "hello", let me put it in!"

-    Finally, it's time to get the value of the object 4 indicates an object
+    It's time to get the value of the key
+        4 indicates an object
         1 indicates that there's 1 key/pair to this object.

             Next we need to get the key.
             1 indicates that the key is not found in the lookup table, and that it's stored as a null terminated string.
             104, and 105 are character codes for "h", and "i" respectively, encoded as a vu 0 indicates the end of the string

-        Finally, it's time to get the value of the object 10 indicates a positive bigint
+            It's time to get the value of the jey
+                10 indicates a positive bigint
                 1 is the value of the bigint, encoded as a vu */

 const reader = new Reader(writer.out(), {